3Pad/3pad/README.md

 ```
 If you plan on using a docker container for your compute, check out the akash.yml file.
 This file contains the manifest to deploy on akash network which is a decentralized computing service.

-Start using the repository by pulling the published sites from the platform and storing them on decentralized services like IPFS and ICP.
+Start using the repository by pulling the core wordpress files to your wordpress container.

 ## Decentralized Services
-This repository is pulled by Decentralized services, including ICP Canister ID and IPFS Hash.
-These services allow for the secure and decentralized distribution of your website's files.
+This repository is pulled by Decentralized services Akash.
+This services allow for the secure and decentralized hosting of 3Pad.
 You can access your website through the following links:

 ICP Canister ID: cglrx-3yaaa-aaaap-aaz4a-cai